Ibrahim-Y-Adam/project-one/README.md

 * As a first-time visitor, I want to understand the website and finding more about the Accountant.

-* As a first-time visitor, I want easily navigate through the website.
-So I can find the information I am looking for.
+* As a first-time visitor, I want easily navigate through the website, so I can find the information I am looking for.

 * As a first-time visitor, I want to see the information about the services.
 So I can learn more about them.